The Power of Leverage in Real Estate and How to Use It?

 15 Years Later…

 Let’s assume a 5 percent annual growth.
-Keep in mind, this is a huge assumption as it could be 10 percent annual growth one year or 0 percent the next.
-However, for the purpose of our example, we will assume 5 percent annual growth:
+Remember, this is a huge assumption as it could be 10 percent annual growth one year or 0 percent the next.
+However, for our example, we will assume 5 percent annual growth:

 As illustrated by our example, Pat is the clear winner when it comes to return on investment by leveraging real estate to build wealth.

-Understanding the power of leverage and how to use it in real estate isn’t just for seasoned investors.
-Taking advantage of leveraging real estate through financing a property can be a sound investment strategy.
-Holding onto your leveraged property long-term may not only produce excellent returns, but monthly cash flow as well.
+Understanding how to use leverage in real estate isn’t just for seasoned investors.
+Financing a property can be a sound investment strategy.
+Holding onto your leveraged property long-term may produce excellent returns and monthly cash flow as well.